DCT

 - a plurality of bristles coupled to the rigid polymer material; and

-- a thermoplastic bond at an interface between the rigid and pliable materials.
+- a thermoplastic bond at an interface between the rigid polymer material and the pliable flexible material.

 - a rigid polymer toothbrush head inner core with bristle holes;

-- a pliable flexible material partially surrounding the inner core; and
+- a pliable flexible material partially surrounding the rigid inner core on its left and right sides; and

-- a flexible handle made from the pliable material that can be bent into an "L" or "C" shape.
+- a flexible handle made from the pliable material that can bend into an "L" or "C" shape, wherein the pliable material has a greater volume than the rigid inner core material.

 The Invention Explained